 - 4.24 The Preliminary Enquiry Report will state one of the following decisions: - (a) There is insufficient or no evidence of any misconduct on the part of the student, therefore no further action will be taken.
 The student will be informed that no further action will be taken at this time.
 They will be advised whether a copy of the report will be held centrally by the School but separately from the student's file (where there is cause within the law for records to be maintained, these shall be held securely by the Preliminary Enquiry Officer and the student shall be informed of this); - (b) There is sufficient evidence, on the balance of probabilities, to form the basis of a charge of minor misconduct (misconduct which constitutes a minor infringement of this Policy).
 The Preliminary Enquiry Officer may determine that appropriate action is taken in line with this Policy (see Minor Misconduct findings/concerns which do not warrant referral to a Panel); the case will not proceed to a formal Misconduct Panel.
-A record will be kept on the student's School file of the Preliminary Enquiry Report until the student has completed their programmecourse of study, unless the Principal authorises a different timescale for retention;
+A record will be kept on the student's School file of the Preliminary Enquiry Report until the student has completed their programme of study, unless the Principal authorises a different timescale for retention; - (c) There is sufficient evidence to form the basis of an allegation of major misconduct (misconduct which constitutes a major infringement of this Policy), therefore the case will be referred to the Misconduct Panel.
+The Preliminary Enquiry Report will be submitted to the Misconduct Panel along with any supporting evidence gathered as part of the Preliminary Enquiry process.
+For the avoidance of doubt, multiple allegations which might otherwise in isolation each be regarded as minor, may be considered as potential major misconduct and referred to the Misconduct Panel;